 What is a Toilet Flapper?

+There are a number of reasons why you may need to replace a toilet flapper.
 Do you have a toilet which constantly makes a trickling or dripping sound for hours on end?
 Does it turn on and run randomly even though nobody has used it for hours?
 This is a sign of perhaps one of the most common toilet problems you can encounter: a worn-out flapper.

 Your flapper is a piece of rubber which acts as a drain plug that prevents water from draining from your tank down into the bowl.
 When you flush your toilet, the handle lifts this plug, allowing the water to pour down into the bowl, flushing away the waste and cycling in new, fresh water.
 The flapper then resets back in place, plugging the drain, and allowing the tank to refill for the next flush.